xojs/xo/readme.md

 - Fix many issues automagically with `$ xo --fix`.
 - Open all files with errors at the correct line in your editor with `$ xo --open`.
 - Specify [indent](#space) and [semicolon](#semicolon) preferences easily without messing with the rule config.
-- Optionally use the [Prettier](https://github.com/prettier/prettier) code style or turn off all prettier rules with the 'compat' option.
+- Optionally use the [Prettier](https://github.com/prettier/prettier) code style or turn off all Prettier rules with the `compat` option.
 - Optionally use `eslint-config-xo-react` for easy jsx and react linting with zero config.
-- Optionally use with `eslint` [directly](#usage-as-an-eslint-configuration)
+- Optionally use with ESLint [directly](#usage-as-an-eslint-configuration)
 - Great [editor plugins](#editor-plugins).

 ## Install